panpan1991/panpan1991.github.io/_posts/2021-01-05-How-to-Insert-Image-into-Anki-Card.md

 ## Import from CSV file

+If you need to import images into a deck by using CSV,

 - Do steps 1-2

-- Input the image file name in a column
+- Input the image file name in a column of CSV file

 <img src="/images/lu29099khvnzz_tmp_fd4597a690f8a811.png" alt="img" style="width:600px;height:400px;" />